What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 9. Shanghailander: Asian fusion pastries

-Navigate Shanghai Like a Local: Top Tips
+Navigate Shanghai (and China) Like a Local: Top Tips

 1. Download WeChat: all of China life (and essentially the whole internet in China) runs through WeChat.
 This is a MUST.

-2. You can hook up your international credit card to Alipay so that you can pay for anything in China that way.
+3. You can hook up your international credit card to Alipay so that you can pay for anything in China that way.
 China doesn't use cash nor does it really use credit cards (most places won't have a way to swipe a card easily), so it's best to hook up your card to Alipay, which is used here similar to Apple Pay in the rest of the world.

-3. Download Didi.
+4. Download Didi.
 This the most common ride-hailing app, similar to Uber.
 It's cheap to use; for example, an hour cab ride from the airport will cost about 22 euros/$24USD using Didi.

 5. Download Dianping.
 This is like Yelp/Google Reviews but on hyperdrive as it's used by every Chinese person for reviews of everything.
 The app is in Chinese, but it is the most updated way to find any restaurant, bar, hotel, destination.
 For most Western places in Shanghai, you can type in the name of the place in English and still find it.
 There’s a map function within the app that is more accurate and updated than Google (a lot of Google locations for things in China aren’t the most accurate since Google isn’t used in China), so it's good for being able to find where places are.